 The estate tax was repealed for decedents who died in 2010, but that did not last long, as the tax was reintroduced in 2011 with a top rate of 35%.
 Since 2013, the top estate tax rate has stayed constant at 40%.

-If history is any indication, we can’t expect anything to be set in stone.
+If history is any indication, we can’t expect anything to be set in stone, including estate tax rates.
 This is why estate planning is such an important consideration.
 For your tax planning needs, contact your Henry+Horne accountant today!